harrysha1029/harrysha1029.github.io/_posts/2020-04-05-tuning-search.md

 tags: music math cs
 ---

 I play gigs with my acoustic guitar every now and then, and a lot of the pieces I play feature **weird** tunings.
-So here's the problem: tuning from one tuning to another very different tuning not only takes a long time it makes the guitar go out of tune more quickly and also increases the risk of broken strings.
-Thus I want to order my songs such that each jump between tunings isn't that large!
+So here's the problem: tuning from one tuning to another very different tuning not only takes a long time, it makes the guitar go out of tune more quickly and also increases the risk of broken strings.
+Thus I want to order my songs such that the total amount of tuning I have to do is minimized.

 ## Definitions
 Let's start with some definitions!
-First in math, then in code.
 * Associate each key on the piano with an integer starting with A0 = 0, Bb0 = 1... and so on.
 * Define a tuning to be a vector a 6 pitches.
 * For any tunings x, y define their distance to be the *'manhattan distance'* or \\(L_1\\) distance: